OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

    have been an insertion.

    So that we have a term for this situation, say that x is _absorbed_ into z.

+[KC: I couldn't find an example that looked like case number 6.
+We could replace what was there with a new tree showing conflict, but it would have to be very simple.
+The only two cases I've found so far (Pisces and Archaeognatha) have the form ((a,b)c) + (a,(b,c)).
+Thoughts?]

 ## Finishing the assembly